Considering converting a color image to black-and-white: the what, when, why, and also how

 When photographing for your own portfolio, you have the final word, but even then you have to remember the goal of making that image and what you want to achieve by making that image, capturing that moment in time.

 Not long ago I had the opportunity to test out a Lensbaby Velvet 65mm.
 I had an excuse to walk around, camera in hand, and take pictures of subjects that I found interesting along the way.

 Here is an image from that photo walk.
 It’s an image of the Katyn Soldier memorial, on the Jersey City waterfront.
 Because of the subject matter, I’d choose the black-and-white image over the color one.
-That’s because, again, black-and-white enhances the dramatic element in an image, makes viewers connect even more with that element (in this case, the Katyn massacre during WWII).
+That’s because, again, black-and-white enhances the dramatic element in an image, making viewers connect even more with that element (in this case, the Katyn massacre during WWII).
 In addition, black-and-white in this case touches on, reminds of subjects that used to be alive, adding a hint of ‘in memoriam’ feeling.

-To perhaps make it easier to understand how to decide between color and black-and-white: telling the visual story in color or in black-and-white has to do with telling the story in a particular voice.
+To perhaps make it easier to understand how to decide between color and black-and-white: telling the visual story in color or in black and white has to do with telling the story in a particular voice.
 I’m not talking about point of view, but rather the voice that would read that story to us.

-Think about it this way, when converting books to audio books, producers need to choose the right actor with the right voice to read and record a particular story.
-A Stephen King thriller would be best read (for an audio book) in a male, baritone voice, one that resonates with a certain mood evoked in the story.
+Think about it this way, when converting books to audiobooks, producers need to choose the right actor with the right voice to read and record a particular story.
+A Stephen King thriller would be best read (for an audiobook) in a male, baritone voice, one that resonates with a certain mood evoked in the story.
 Twilight by Stephanie Meyer might be best recorded in a younger female voice.
 And so on.